13 Amazing Facts About Donald Trump

 7. Size matters to Trump

 One amazing fact about Trump is that he will not let you take an inch away from him and has a problem with people who see him, or parts of him, shorter or smaller than he really is.
-When news organizations stated that he is 6 feet and 2 inches tall, Donald criticized the ‘biased’ media and pointed out that his height is actually 6 feet and 3 inches.
+When news organizations stated that he is 6-feet, 2-inches tall, Donald criticized the “biased” media and pointed out that his height is actually 6-feet, 3-inches.
 During the primary debates, he also took issue with allegations that he had small hands.

 8. Preaches wine but drinks water